 In pursuit of its teaching, research, and public service missions, the University continues to make significant investments in its facilities.
-As of June 30, 2021, the net book value of the University's land, buildings, improvements, equipment, library books, and construction in progress was \$6.27 billion.
-In Fiscal Year 2021, additions to university capital assets totaled \$1.03 billion, of which \$532 million went toward University projects and \$500 million supported health system projects.
-Several major construction projects are under way including new Arts District facilities, the Interdisciplinary Research facility, the Interdisciplinary Health Sciences center, various athletic facilities, and the relocation of Cannon Drive.
-Major health system capital projects include a new 820-bed inpatient hospital (and associated parking garage and central sterile supply building) and three outpatient care facilities (one on west campus and two regional facilities).
-The University's estimated future capital commitments, based on contracts and purchase orders, total approximately \$1.74 billion at June 30, 2021.
+Capital assets, which include the University's land, buildings, improvements, equipment, library books, construction in progress and lease assets per GASB 87, net of depreciation, grew to \$7.19 billion at June 30, 2022.
+Fiscal Year 2022 additions to university capital assets totaled \$1.28 billion, of which \$500 million went toward University projects (including equipment, books, and utility system infrastructure) and \$778 million supported health system projects.
+New outpatient care facilities in Dublin and New Albany were completed during the fiscal year and construction continues on the new 820-bed inpatient hospital and the west campus outpatient care facility.
+Several major university construction projects are under way including new Arts District facilities, the Interdisciplinary Research facility, the Interdisciplinary Health Sciences center, the relocation of Cannon Drive, and various athletic facilities.
+The University's estimated future capital commitments, based on contracts and purchase orders, total approximately \$1.35 billion at June 30, 2022.